Bergen Aquarium: Stunning Fish Portraits

 Bergen Aquarium Location

-The Bergen Aquarium is at Nordnesbakken 4, 5005 Bergen at the Nordnes Park.
+The Bergen Aquarium is at Nordnesbakken 4, 5005 Bergen, in Nordnes Park.
 You can see the Akvariet location on Google Maps here.

 Alternatively, if you have a pass for the city’s hop-on-hop-off bus, you can disembark at stop No. 5, which is straight in front of the Aquarium.